avoajaugochukwu/tmdb-moviemate/README.md

 # MovieMate

-### MovieMate is a movie web application that leverages the TMDB (The Movie Database) API to display popular movies.
-The application is built with React, using Tailwind CSS for styling, Zustand for state management, and React Query for data fetching.
+## MovieMate is a movie web application that leverages the TMDB (The Movie Database) API to display popular movies.
+The application is built with React, using Tailwind CSS for styling, Zustand for state management, and React Query for data fetching

-**Features**
+### Features

 - Browse popular movies from TMDB
 - Search for movies by title